 Why not shorten the workweek?

 Well, that was the whole thing workers have been fighting for years in the first place.
 There have been efforts to implement a four-day workweek in research trials in different countries, especially in the United States and Ireland in February and March 2022.
-In these experiments, involving 33 companies and over 900 employees, companies that were interested in trying out a reduced workweek received training, tools, and support to make sure the transition go smoothly.
+In these experiments, involving 33 companies and over 900 employees, companies that were interested in trying out a reduced workweek received training, tools, and support to make sure the transition went smoothly.

 Is it possible to maintain productivity and revenue while increasing employee morale and improving work-life balance under a shortened workweek?
 Well, the results are quite remarkable.
 Revenue increased by 8% as employee retention increased and absenteeism dropped.
-More importantly, two-thirds of workers reported lower levels of burnout while physical well-being and mental health improved as workers get more sleep and exercise.
-Since there was useless downtime, they are more focused and less bored at work.
+More importantly, two-thirds of workers reported lower levels of burnout while physical well-being and mental health improved as workers got more sleep and exercise.
+Since there was useless downtime, they were more focused and less bored at work.
 In short, every aspect of work across the board has improved.

 As we spend most of our time on the road commuting or driving, a four-day workweek would mean a 20% reduction.
 In the Philippines, 8.96 million people commute every day on jeepneys while 1.87 million people hop on buses to get to work.
 Traffic congestion in cities as well as carbon emissions will be tremendously reduced in one change alone.
 There are essentially zero drawbacks, except for the fossil fuels industry seeing their profits shrink.